ghowland/sireus/documentation/how_to_start.md

 If you can match up your scoring with past data accurately, you give yourself the best opportunity to match future data as well.

-## 10. Once Confidence in Action Score Exists, Add Commands
+## 10. Once Confidence in State Condition Score Exists, Add Commands

 Start with adding alerting and escalation commands, because these bring a human to check on things.
 This is the safest first change.
 At worst, you increase your noise, and then can tune your action scores.